codeselfstudy/codeselfstudy_flask/README.rst

 CodeSelfStudy.com
 =================

-This is the CodeSelfStudy.com website rebuilt in Flask/Python.
+This is the CodeSelfStudy.com website rebuilt in Flask with Python 3.
 More info will be posted here soon.

 Branches
 --------